alext234/coronavirus-stats/README.md

 ### Stats from Australia

-Data is pullsed from Department of Health [website](https://www.health.gov.au/news/coronavirus-update-at-a-glance).
+Data is pulled from Department of Health [website](https://www.health.gov.au/news/coronavirus-update-at-a-glance).

 #### Cases in Australia